HL7/livd/input/pagecontent/acknowledgements.md

 * Pam Banning - 3M
 * David Burgess - LabCorp
 * Ron van Duyne - CDC
-* Michael Waters - FDA
+* In Memoriam: Michael Waters - FDA

 The Food and Drug Administration (FDA ) supports the development and use of the LIVD Implementation Guide.